gukihuman/mlm-doc/README.md

 mdbook build
 ```

-Build output will be in the `book` folder
+Output will be in the `book` folder

 ## Deploy with GitHub Pages